sem/NFT-Image-Generator/README.md

 ## Features
 - Generates metadata for direct use on [OpenSea](https://docs.opensea.io/docs/metadata-standards).
-- Automatically uploads your images and metadata to [Pinata](https://www.pinata.cloud).
+- Automatically uploads images and metadata to [Pinata](https://www.pinata.cloud).
-- Ensures that no duplicate images will be in the collection.
+- Ensures that no duplicate images will appear in the collection.